camillarees/camillarees.github.io-reading-notes/read-04-structure-webpages-with-hmtl.md

 Outline the basics (skeleton of desighn)

 **Consider:**
-- How can you organize the content to support your users’ goals?
+- How can you organize the content to support the users’ goals?
 - Which information/messages should be most prominent?
 - What should the user see first when arriving at the page?
 - What will the user expect to see on certain areas of the page?